 Miles teased me about that day for years.
-My embarrassment over the incident faded with time, but I never forgot that feeling of overwhelming panic, the all-consuming fear I felt when I thought the sky was collapsing.
+My embarrassment over the incident faded with time, but I never forgot that feeling of overwhelming panic, the paralysing helplessness I felt when I thought the sky was collapsing.

 That was how I felt right now.

 I was chatting with Tiffany Johnston about her summer when he sashayed into the classroom.
-There was no other way to describe the rolling gait with which he walked as he followed our teacher inside.
+There was no other way to describe his rolling gait as he followed our teacher inside.
 With a confident flourish, he set a pile of school diaries on the front desk and turned to survey the thirty-odd faces before him.

 I stared, the words I’d been about to say caught in the back of my throat.

 The boy looked like a punk rocker playing dress-up in school clothes.
-His hair was a riot of colours so garishly bright it hurt my eyes.
+His hair was a riot of colours so garish it hurt my eyes.
 It was impossible to determine its natural shade beneath the gelled spikes of lime green, electric blue, hot pink and fluoro yellow, streaked through with black and purple.
-A number of silver facial piercings, clearly against regulations, glittered defiantly against his pale skin.
+A number of silver facial piercings, clearly against regulations, glittered with defiance against his pale skin.
 Even his uniform was a disgrace.
 It was several sizes too small and hugged his slender frame obscenely.